sarim705/Contact-Book/README.md

 Contact Book Application:

 Welcome to the Contact Book Application!
-This simple Python application allows users to manage their contacts effectively.
+This Python application allows users to manage their contacts effectively.

 Features

 Add New Contact: Add new contacts with details like first name, last name, middle name, mobile number, department, and email address.

 View Contacts: View contacts by searching for a specific contact or by viewing the entire contact directory.

 Modify Contact: Modify existing contact information, including first name, last name, middle name, mobile number, department, or email address.